abundantfrontier/clingbar/README.md

 macOS loves to yank you to another desktop when you click an app that already has windows elsewhere.
 ClingBar is the opposite: a thin, always-available bar that **raises or opens apps on the Space you’re on**, and leaves desktop switching to Mission Control.

+Built for people who run **several projects at once**, often with **coding agents** (or other long-running workers) each living in their own desktop: stay focused inside one project’s tools, then deliberately switch Spaces when you change context.

 > **ClingBar** is the app (edge chrome + menu bar).
 > The **Focus bar** is the strip of apps that only act on *this* Space.